 If it’s waves you want, then there are surf schools dotted along Huanchaco’s beach.
 Here you can see fisherman using what some claim is the original surfboard, a type of traditional boat made from tightly bound branches.
 Visitors can also part with a few soles to have a go.
 Huanchaco is about a forty-minute bus ride from Trujillo -- the easily-spotted, bright yellow buses run very often in both directions.

-Written by local enthusiast for Trujillo hostels
+Written by Travel Expert Trujillo

 Laura T